-Since April 2011 the government has provided schools with additional funding to raise the attainment of students in from low income families in line with that of other students.
+Pupil Premium funding has provided schools with the need to raise the attainment of students in from low income families in line with that of other students.
 The indicators used to identify these students are as follows:

 - Students eligible for free school meals